How to thrive in the post cookie world [2023]

 Key Concepts to survive in the post cookie world

-In order for publishers to be successful now and into the future, they must understand these core concepts.
+For publishers to be successful now and in the future, they must understand these core concepts.

 K-anonymity